gerardl/devtools/README.md

 ### *Breakpoints*

 While much of the discussion around debugging JavaScript code is beyond the scope of this tutorial, one helpful thing to note is the ability to add breakpoints.
-When a breakpoint is added to a line of code, any time that particular line is called, Chrome will pause execution of the page, open the sources tab, and allow you to inspect all of the current variables currently in use by your program.
+When a breakpoint is added to a line of code, any time that particular line is called, Chrome will pause execution of the page, open the sources tab, and allow you to inspect all of the variables currently in use by your program.
 This can be immensely helpful in determing why things are breaking and how you can fix them.
 To add breakpoints, click on the line number you want to stop on and a blue marker should appear.
 You can also add conditional breakpoints--ones that only pause code execution if a certain condition is met, like a boolean being true.

 <br />